Feedback and Complaints Policy & Procedure

 Mississauga, ON, L5N 6J5

-Attention: Program Supervisor for EAFWR, Central West
+Attention: Program Supervisor for EAFWR

 Process for a complaint from the general public, or other programs with whom we participate in supporting an individual.
+Should you have any concerns about how EAFWR is functioning, EAFWR would appreciate your sharing those concerns with us.

 Step 1: Discussion with the person with whom you have the complaint